 Let me explain the Music and Instrument concept with two examples.
 It is critical for you to understand this point.
 My three classmates from class 10th – Rohit, Saaket & Vibha (names changed) went onto become doctors.
 They became three different kind of doctors and this explains the concept of ‘Music’ and ‘instruments’ clearly well.
 Rohit was sent to the medical school on capitation/ donation by his family of doctors; because they desperately wanted him to be a doctor only and take care of their huge investments that they had made in their hospital.
 He specialized in the same field- orthopedics; in which his father had specialized in.
 Nothing wrong.
 He is earning a lot of money for himself and his family and he is doing well too.
 Saaket did his MBBS from the premier most institute-AIIMS, New Delhi.
 He was getting ‘Surgery’ as a choice of subject of study in his PG; but he choose to pursue his MD in Pathology- an area of deep interest and curiosity for him.
 Surgery is a cash rich field and all of us were surprised at his decision.
 He had put his interest in research ahead of everything else.
 Vibha since her school days had a deep faith in God.
 I still remember her chanting ‘AUM’ in the school bus.
 After her MBBS, because of her merit in the PG test, she was getting an opportunity to do her PG in Gynae-Obstetrics – a field- which is a choicest & very logical for a lady to specialize in.
 She went on to do her PG from USA in her deep most subjects of interest- ‘Regression therapy, Souls, Does God exist etc.’

 A lot of us want to become famous- very quickly.
-If you do become famous (because there are many instant ways of becoming one these days e.g. IITs, IIMs) ; then your remaining famous will be very short-lived; if the reasons for your becoming famous are not because of ‘your MUSIC and INSTRUMENT’ being in sync.
+As a career counsellor for students in India, I can say for sure that if you do become famous (because there are many instant ways of becoming one these days e.g. IITs, IIMs) ; then your remaining famous will be very short-lived; if the reasons for your becoming famous are not because of ‘your MUSIC and INSTRUMENT’ being in sync.
 However, if they are in sync- the image that you are trying to create will be there to stay.

 Only you are responsible for ‘what you make out of your life/ career’.
 Your current situation is a result of some decisions that you took in the preceding few years.
 The decisions were yours.
 If you are not happy with the present situation- change it.
 You need to make / take some more bold decisions.
 No one is stopping you from making different and newer choices.
 Think about this- maybe only you are trapping the self.
 You may choose to grow or choose to just vegetate in a cage.